wallacegsouza/templates/templates/spring-boot-web-tsuru/deploy-enviroment-configuration.md

 `lazybones list --cache`

-## 7 Creating the template
+## 7. Creating a project from a template

-Choose a different directory from the cloned repository in section 2.1 and execute the following command:
+Choose a different directory from this template project and execute the following command:

 `lazybones create --with-git <template name> <template version> <target directory>`